Wildfire smoke fouls air across U.S. Northwest

 Dozens of fire managers and firefighters from Australia and New Zealand were preparing for deployment against the Washington wildfires, the U.S. Forest Service said.

-About 200 U.S. Army soldiers from Joint Base Lewis-McChord near Tacoma have already joined the front lines, as have crews from Canada, the fire center said.
+About 200 U.S. Army soldiers from Joint Base Lewis-McChord near Tacoma have already joined the front lines in Washington, as have crews from Canada, the fire center said.